kumanidev/jekyllproject/index.md

+---
+layout: default
+title: Intro
+description: this is the intro page
+---

+{% include nav.html %}
 ## About Me

 Hello!
 My name is Kumani Riley.
 I am a member of the Foote Fellow Honors Program here at the U studying Computer Science and Interactive Media.
 I also have strong passion for learning about new technologies, stretching from development tools to creative software.
 I have strong interests in product management, UI/UX design and frontend development.
 I am currently a Project Manager at Orange Umbrella Miami, a full-service, student-run consultancy.
 I have also been very involved in campus life.
 I am on the Executive Board for Caribbean Students’ Association.
 In addition to that, I am a First Year Fellow, academic mentor, among other things on campus. .